kare22/silmused/README.md

 ### TestDefinition
 This is the heart and soul of `Silmused` and defines how tests should behave.

-:note: Some classes do not implicitly use this as they serve a different purpose.
+:note: Some classes do not implicitly use this as they serve a different purpose:
 * ExecuteLayer
 * TitleLayer
 * ChecksLayer